lidickson1/Alchemy2/resources/docs.md

 }
 ```

-The week variation allows separate textures for every day of the week.
+The week variation allows separate textures or animations for every day of the week.
 Since there are 7 days in a week, there should be 7 file names in the `textures` array.
 The first texture will be for Monday, the second texture for Tuesday and so on.

 `names` is an optional array of strings which are the unlocalized names for the corresponding month/week texture.
 If no name is specified, or if there's an error, the default name will be used instead.